Daniel J. Frey

 Fear creates false stories.

-If you are afraid, you are willing to believe the worse of the thing you are scared of.
+If you are afraid, you are willing to believe the worst of the things you are scared of.

-It has been going on in the minds of humanity for a very long time.
+This phenomenon has been a part of human consciousness for a very long time.

-Entire faiths, entire societies are based upon fear.
+Entire faiths and entire societies are based on fear.

 Fear of death.